Setting up API endpoints to communicate with Magic’s API.

 Use Magic API to complete a transaction

-In the frontend, once all the banking data is gathered through the hosted page
+In the frontend, once all the banking data is gathered through the hosted page it is time to complete the transaction.
+That is implemented on theonSuccess

 callback explained in the previous section.
 Such callback should include